Adversarial Reprogramming of Neural Networks: Discussion

 \subsection{Flexibility of trained neural networks}

 We found that trained neural networks were more susceptible to adversarial reprogramming than random networks.
-This suggests that the adversarial program is repurposing learned features which already exist in the network for a new task.
-This can be seen as a novel form of transfer learning, where the inputs to the network (equivalent to first layer biases) are modified, rather than the readout weights as is more typical.
+Further, we found that reprogramming is still successful even when data structure is very different from the structure of the data in the original task.
+This demonstrates a large flexibility of repurposing trained weights for a new task.
 Our results suggest that dynamical reuse of neural circuits should be practical in modern artificial neural networks.
 This holds the promise of enabling machine learning systems which are easier to repurpose, more flexible, and more efficient due to shared compute.
-Indeed, recent work in machine learning has focused on building large dynamically connected networks with reusable components \cite{shazeer2017outrageously}.
+Indeed, recent work in machine learning has focused on building large dynamically connected networks with reusable components \citep{shazeer2017outrageously}.

 It is unclear whether the reduced performance when targeting random networks, and when reprogramming to perform CIFAR-10 classification, was due to limitations in the expressivity of the adversarial perturbation, or due to the optimization task in Equation \ref{eq adv obj} being more difficult in these situations.
-Disentangling limitations in expressivity and trainability will be an interesting direction for future work.
+Disentangling limitations in expressivity and trainability will be an interesting future direction.